MarioVilas/winappdbg/doc/source/Downloads.rst

 Disassembler
 ++++++++++++

-*WinAppDbg* itself doesn't come with a disassembler, but all of the following are compatible. *WinAppDbg* will pick the most suitable one automatically when needed.
+*WinAppDbg* itself doesn't come with a disassembler, but all of the following are compatible. *WinAppDbg* will pick the most suitable one automatically when needed, but you can also decide which one to use.

 * The `diStorm <https://code.google.com/p/distorm/downloads/list>`_ disassembler by Gil Dabah: